marigold-dev/training-dapp-2/README.md

 ---
 title: "Part 2: Inter-contract calls and testing"
-authors: "Benjamin Fuentes"
+authors: "Benjamin Fuentes (Marigold)"
 last_update:
-  date: 28 November 2023
+date: 22 May 2024
 ---

 Previously, you learned how to create your first dApp.